mdkp-hsg/Learn-Khasi-Website/_pages/donate.md

 **Budget Estimate**

-Our target Estimated budget for this year is Rs.
+Our Target Estimated budget for this year is Rs.
 2,61,000/-

 	Estimate Budget (for 1000 active users/month)					: Rs.
 21,750/month

 	Amount Received as donation							: Rs.
 10/-

 **Our Sponsors**

+*Status: Not Sponsored*

 Currently we have no sponsors, if you would like to sponsor, we would love to put your name or your business name or your logo/brand icon here as a token of gratitude.